I’m sick and tired of being sick and tired of making DIY homemade cleaners.

 On a side note… if you’ve been making your own cleaners for a while now, you know there’s no such thing as “super strong disinfectant” natural cleaners.
 That takes chemicals my friends.
 However, there are certain steps you can take to make natural cleaners work for you from the order in which you use these cleaners to the essential oils you put in them.
 More on that below.

-So when my kids first started to get sick and I learned about all the nastiness going on elsewhere in the Visser family, I sat down to make a list of herbal remedies and homemade cleaners that I needed to stock up on.
+So when my kids first started to get sick and I learned about all the nastiness going on elsewhere in the Visser family, I sat down to make a list of herbal preparations and natural homemade cleaners that I needed to stock up on.

-Unfortunately I felt completely overwhelmed with everything I needed to do.
-You know the kind of feeling you get when everything fogs over, blackness starts to weigh down on you, you can’t breath, and you start to think crazy things like, “Oh my goodness… why don’t I just go to the store and buy toxins and drugs because it would be so much easier!!”
+Unfortunately, I felt completely overwhelmed with everything I needed to do.
+You know the kind of feeling you get when everything fogs over, blackness starts to weigh down on you, you can’t breathe, and you start to think crazy things like, “Oh my goodness… why don’t I just go to the store and buy toxins and drugs because it would be so much easier!!”

 Yeah, it was a moment of weakness.
 Sorry.
 I’m human too.